 28. 68% of software tools for Developers offered direct integrations with popular VCS platforms.1

 At its core, Git-based development is the linchpin of modern software creation, offering a structured way to track, manage, and collaborate on code.
-In today's digital era, an organized system like this is necessary.

 It streamlines the process, ensuring projects evolve seamlessly and efficiently.
-As we understand the mechanics, let's dive into the essential Git commands, branching, and merging to harness their full potential.
+As we understand the mechanics, let's dive into the essential Git commands, branching and merging to harness their full potential.

 Managing and tracking project changes has become as essential as the code itself.
 Git-based development – a powerful version control tool that has reshaped how Developers collaborate.